rejeeshraghavan/async-dml/README.md

 # Asynchronous Salesforce DML

 This apex library allows asynchronous execution of dml for internal object, using queueable interface with features like callback method options.
-As of API v49.0, Salesforce apex provides asynchronous DML ability only for external objects.
+Salesforce apex provides out-of-the-box asynchronous DML ability only for external objects.
+This library helps achieve asynchronous DML operations for standard & custom objects with ease.
 Also, asynchronous mode has increased governor limits, as below:-

 | Description | Synchronous Limit | Asynchronous Limit |